suguanYang/ylioo/md/javascript/prototype_chain.md

-This is not a explaination of TC39 specs, just a javascript implementation perspective.
+This is not an explanation of TC39 specs, just a javascript implementation perspective.

 ## Terms